 Informed consent can help to avoid many ethical issues

 Once the attorney provides the client with sufficient information to provide “informed consent,” there should not be any problem with that attorney serving in the capacity of trustee.
 “Informed consent” means that the attorney has explained to the client all of the possible risks and all available alternatives.
 Once the client understands this information, and still approves of the proposed course of conduct, there is no issue with the attorney serving as trustee.

-If you have questions regarding trustees, or any other estate planning needs, please contact Sexton, Bailey Attorneys, PA online or by calling us at (479) 443-0062.
+If you have questions regarding trustees, or any other estate planning needs, please contact Wilcox Attorneys, PA online or by calling us at (479) 443-0062.

 - Estate Planning is Essential Whether You Are Married or Not - April 25, 2018

 - Income Tax Basis in Estate Planning – Part 2 - April 23, 2018